 On Sept.
 26, 2003 the 325th Fighter Wing became the “Home of Air Dominance Training” with the arrival of its first F-22 Raptor.
 The 325th Fighter Wing is the first unit to receive and employ the F-22 in an operational training capacity.

 On Oct.
-1, 2012, the wing became part of Ninth Air Force under Air Combat Command and will continue to "Train and Project Unrivaled Combat Air Power."
+1, 2012, the wing became part of Ninth Air Force under Air Combat Command to “Train and Project Unrivaled Combat Air Power.”

 On Aug.
 20, 2020, the 325th Fighter Wing was realigned under Fifteenth Air Force, along with other wings from Ninth and Twelfth Air Forces, to form a new Numbered Air Force responsible for generating and presenting Air Combat Command’s conventional forces.
 The wing will continue to “Train and Project Unrivaled Combat Air Power,” serving as a test bed for the lead wing concept preparing Air Force forces to protect, deter, and deploy against emerging threats.